 How can I reduce my annual GWB toll cost?

-The most effective strategies are: sign up for E-ZPass to save $2.25 to $4.25 per crossing, shift your travel time to off-peak hours to save an additional $2.00 per crossing, carpool with three or more people to qualify for the Green Pass off-peak rate at all times, or consider public transit for some or all of your commute days.
+The most effective strategies are: sign up for E-ZPass to save $6.51 to $8.51 per crossing, shift your travel time to off-peak hours to save an additional $2.00 per crossing (while it lasts; the off-peak discount phases out 2027-2030), carpool with three or more people to qualify for the Green Pass off-peak rate at all times, or consider public transit for some or all of your commute days.